 1. The author recommends speaking simpler, avoiding difficult terminology and construction, using the words that are usual for you.

-2. Include elements of dialogs into your speech: personal pronouns, rhetoric questions.
-Let your speech look like a dialog, but not a lecture.
+2. Include elements of dialogues in your speech: personal pronouns, rhetoric questions.
+Let your speech look like a dialogue, but not a lecture.

 3. In your speech, use metaphors, comparisons and other literary devices and techniques.
 They will make the speech more interesting, rhythmic and memorable.